 An engaged institution is one that has redesigned its teaching, research/creative activity, and service to be responsive to diverse community needs and societal challenges, advance faculty scholarship, and enrich the student experience through mutually beneficial community partnerships.
-This symposium will highlight innovative strategies and practices that integrate community engagement into daily university practice while promoting teaching and learning, research, and scholarship.
-Concurrent Session topic areas include:
+This symposium highlighted innovative strategies and practices that integrate community engagement into daily university practice while promoting teaching and learning, research, and scholarship.
+Concurrent Session topic areas included:

 • Connecting teaching, research/creative activity, or service with community needs